-Celiac disease, also called celiac sprue, is a disorder of the digestive system, caused by an immune reaction from eating gluten, a protein found in wheat, barley, rye, and oats.
+Celiac disease, also called celiac sprue, is a digestive system disorder caused by an immune reaction from eating gluten, a protein found in wheat, barley, rye, and oats.

 Although gluten is harmless to most people, in the case of celiacs, it destroys the lining of the small intestine, reducing its ability to absorb nutrients.

 If the intestine cannot absorb nutrients well, the entire body suffers, including hair.
-That is why people who suffer from this condition also suffer from hair loss, because the hair needs nutrients, vitamins. and minerals to grow strong and healthy.
+People who suffer from this condition also suffer from hair loss because the hair needs nutrients, vitamins, and minerals to grow strong and healthy.

-The condition impacts roughly 50 percent of folks around the world, so if you are suffering this, you're not alone with this issue if you are suffering it.
+The condition impacts roughly 50 percent of people worldwide, so you're not alone with this issue if you are suffering it.

-This skin illness can cause the scalp to begin flaking, even be bloated and red.
+This skin illness can cause the scalp to flake and even swell with redness.
 It can also make your scalp feel dry and itchy.

-Additionally, dandruff may boost hair loss in people with androgenic alopecia, a state which creates male and female pattern baldness.
+Additionally, dandruff may increase hair loss in people with androgenic alopecia, a state which creates male and female pattern baldness.

-For sure, it would be awkward to see us with less hair, or no hair at all, which for any individual can translate in not looking or feeling attractive.
-This would also hurt our self-esteem.
+It would be awkward to see us with less or no hair, which can translate to any individual not looking or feeling attractive.
+Of course, it would also hurt our self-esteem.

-To read more on why diabetes appear on the list of diseases that cause hair loss, read the article: Diabetes and Hair Loss.
+To read more on why diabetes appears on the list of diseases that cause hair loss, read the article: Diabetes and Hair Loss.

 Pains and tension or stress are related to hair loss.
-Therefore, if we say there is a connection between stress and hair loss, the same happens for headaches.
-Especially, tension headaches.
+Therefore, if we say there is a connection between stress and hair loss, the same happens to headaches, especially tension headaches.

-You can go directly to the article: "Hair Loss and Headaches," if you need a more complete explanation why headaches are linked to stress and hypothyroidism, and therefore to hair loss.
+You can go directly to the article: "Hair Loss and Headaches" if you need a complete explanation of why headaches are linked to stress and hypothyroidism, therefore to hair loss.

-1. Systemic Lupus Erythematosus or SLE-It is a class of Lupus that affects different organs of the body.
-It is difficult to detect, because there is no specific study that does.
+1. Systemic Lupus Erythematosus or SLE-It is a class of Lupus that affects different body organs.
+It is difficult to detect because there is no specific study that does.

 3. Subacute Cutaneous Erythematosus-This type of Lupus forms sores and inflammation in the skin, when the one that has it is exposed to the sun.

 4. Drug Induced Lupus-The name says it all.
-It is a type of Lupus that is caused by drugs or medications.
+It is a type of Lupus caused by drugs or medications.

 Those are the four kinds of Lupus, which is part of the diseases that cause hair loss.
-Lupus makes the hair on the scalp thin, although only a few loose large amounts of hair.
+Lupus makes the hair on the scalp thin, although only a few lose significant amounts of hair.
 For a complete understanding of Lupus, go to Lupus and Hair Loss article.

-In the same way the Discoid Lupus if not treated in time makes the same effect on the scalp.
-When the hair is lost and the scar is formed, it cannot be recovered again.
-That's why it's important to see your doctor as soon as you see any of the symptoms.
+Similarly, if Discoid Lupus doesn't get timely treatment, it has the same effect on the scalp.
+It cannot recover when the hair is lost, and the scars form.
+That's why it's essential to see your doctor as soon as you notice any symptoms.

 So far, we have considered diseases that cause hair loss from A to L. What are the remaining ones?
-If you want to know just press the button that says next at the bottom of this page.
+If you want to know, press the button that says next at the bottom of this page.